genzarchitect/check-d/README.md

 - **MySQL** for managing relational data with Hibernate ORM.
 - **MongoDB** for flexible, non-relational data storage (for certain services).
 - **Spring Security** for robust authentication and role-based authorization.
-- **API Gateway** (using Spring Cloud Gateway) for routing requests to respective microservices.
-- **RabbitMQ/Kafka** (optional for asynchronous messaging) for inter-service communication.
-- **Razorpay** for payment gateway integration to handle secure payments.

 ### Frontend:
 - **Angular** for a dynamic and responsive user interface, with components for booking management, schedules, and user interaction.

 ### Other Tools:
 - **Docker** for containerizing each microservice and managing multi-container applications using Docker Compose.
-- **Swagger** for API documentation, providing an interactive and self-updating guide to all API endpoints.

----

-## 📑 API Documentation

-API documentation is available via Swagger.
-- After running the application, access the documentation at `http://localhost:8080/swagger-ui.html`.

 ---